aggsraT/youtube-and-twitch-viewbot/README.md

 # Twitch-and-Youtube-Viewbot
-Twitch and Youtube view-bot with auto proxies
+Twitch and Youtube view-bot with auto prox